KeithSloan/OpenStudioWorkBench/README.md

 ## If you have previously installed vi the Addon Manager

-If you have previously installed vi the Addon Manager, you need to remove the OpenDesign directory from FreeCAD's Mod drectory as FreeCAD maybe picking up OpenStudio options from there.
+If you have previously installed via the Addon Manager, you need to remove the OpenDesign directory from FreeCAD's Mod drectory as FreeCAD maybe picking up OpenStudio options from there.

 ## FreeCAD setting